xcq1/ark/README.md

 ## ToDo
 **Planned features:**

-* Auto-Restart on update rollout, with broadcast & delayed until no more players present
+* Try to optimize the baking in of envs one might one to change
+* Get mods to actually download
 * Auto-Restart on mods update, with broadcast & delayed until no more players present
-* Try to optimize the baking in of envs one might one to change

 ## Usage